brho/akaros/Documentation/Contributing.md

 Coding Standard
 ---------------------------
-Our coding standard is similar to the Linux kernel style (but with a tabstop of 4), so when in doubt, do what they do.
+We use the Linux kernel coding style.
+When in doubt, do what they do.

-+ If you are bringing in code from another project other than Linux, such as Plan 9, run clang-format on it.
++ If you are bringing in code from another project other than Linux, such as Plan 9, consider running clang-format on it.
 We have a format file in the root of the Akaros repo.  clang-format isn't perfect, but it's close enough.
-Linux code is usually fine (even with 8 space tabs), and formatters sometimes do more harm than good on that code.
-You can try clang-format for Linux code and see how it works.
+  We do this for Plan 9 code, which we heavily internalize, but if the code is a library (random, crypto, zlib) that we won't touch, then just leave it as is.
+That makes it easier to update the library.

 + You'll note that old code may lack the correct style, especially due to the large bodies of code from other systems involved.
 Typically, we fix it when fixing the code for other reasons, so that git blame points at the most recent relevant change.

++ We can do major reformatting commits and have git blame ignore them.
+Talk with brho before doing major reformatting.

++ Indentation is done with tabs, 8-spaces wide.

 + No spaces after the name of a function in a call.
 For example, `printk("hello")` not `printk ("hello")`.